Counting intersection numbers of closed geodesics on Shimura curves: Basic results on intersection numbers

 \section{Basic results on intersection numbers}

-With the background out of the way, we turn our focus to proving the results in the introduction.
-Proposition 1.10 of \cite{JR21} gives nice descriptions of when root geodesics of hyperbolic matrices in $\SL(2,\R)$ intersect.
-We state the relevant parts here.
+With the background out of the way, we turn our focus to intersection numbers.
+Proposition 1.10 of \cite{JR21} gives nice descriptions of when root geodesics of hyperbolic matrices in $\SL(2,\RR)$ intersect.
+We state the relevant parts here (and change the expression for $\tan(\theta)$ into $\cos(\theta)$).

-\begin{proposition}[Proposition 1.10 of \cite{JR21}] Let $M_1,M_2\in \SL(2,\R)$ be hyperbolic matrices with respective upper half plane root geodesics $\ell_1,\ell_2$, and let $Z_i=M_i-\frac{\Tr(M_i)}{2}\Id$ for $i=1,2$.
+\begin{proposition}[Proposition 1.10 of \cite{JR21}] Let $M_1,M_2\in \SL(2,\RR)$ be hyperbolic matrices with respective upper half plane root geodesics $\ell_1,\ell_2$, and let $Z_i=M_i-\frac{\Tr(M_i)}{2}\Id$ for $i=1,2$.
 Then \begin{enumerate}[label=(\roman*)] \item $\ell_1,\ell_2$ intersect transversely if and only if

 \item In all cases,

 \item If $\ell_1,\ell_2$ intersect transversely, then \begin{enumerate} \item the intersection point is the fixed point of $Z_1Z_2$ that lies in $\uhp$. \item the intersection angle $\theta$ (measured counterclockwise from the tangent to $\ell_1$ to the tangent to $\ell_2$) satisfies